Desert landscapes, rainbow mountains, cultural villages, and some of the best food in Argentina, Salta and Jujuy have it all.

 Map of our Jujuy & salta Road Trip

 ROUTE UPDATE 2024: The route highlighted below is a loop.
-Not knowing otherwise, I followed Google Maps and luckily had no issues with the roads.
+Not knowing any better and having done very minimal research, I blindly followed Google Maps and luckily had no issues with the roads.
 This was helped by the fact that we traveled in winter to avoid rainy season.

 Summer months can bring storms and storms and cause landslides and road closures.